 Borderlands 3 release date is sooner than you think

-Despite the fact that Borderlands 3 was only just announced, we already know when it's coming out.
-The Borderlands 3 release date is set as September 13, 2019, so in less than six months' time you're going to be playing it.
+Despite the fact that Borderlands 3 feels like it was only just announced, we already know when it's coming out.
+The Borderlands 3 release date is set as September 13, 2019, so in less than four months' time you're going to be playing it.
 Holy.
 Moly.

 Borderlands 3 characters are Amara, Moze, Zane, and Fl4k